rebus-org/RebusSamples/README.md

 * [SimpleInjector](/SimpleInjector) - sample that shows how SimpleInjector works with Rebus
 * [Logging](/Logging) - sample with various types of logging
 * [SqlAllTheWay](/SqlAllTheWay) - sample that demonstrates "exactly once delivery" with SQL transport and user work enlisted in same transaction
+* [MessageBus](/MessageBus) - demonstrates how tree totally independent endpoints can do pub/sub with a central database being their only connection
+* [RequestReply](/RequestReply) - demonstrates how a client can send a request to a server, which then can reply back to the client

 ### Scaleout samples